Emmanuel Ofei Ansah: Coaching career

 Ansah started his coaching career whilst playing for Okwawu United as a player-coach.
 He later joined his former club Hearts of Oak in 1996 as an assistant coach and a key member of the technical team.
 In 2000, he was the assistant coach to Jones Attuquayefio who incidentally was his uncle and role model, when they won the treble, the 2000 Ghana Premier League, Ghanaian FA Cup and Confederation of Africa (CAF) Champions League and Super Cup in 2001.

 From 1996 to 2004, whilst serving as the assistant coach he helped them to win the league 6 times, FA Cup twice, Ghana Super Cup three times and the first ever Confederation Cup in 2004.
 He also doubled as the head coach of the youth side, Auroras FC.
 In 2004, he served under Ernst Middendorp and Archibald Lamptey before being promoted to caretaker manager in 2005 after latter was relieved of his duties.

-On 7 June 2005, after match day 8, at full time of a 1–0 home victory over Liberty Professionals at the Ohene Djan Sports Stadium, he collapsed and was rushed to the Ridge Hospital, Accra after first aid treatment but he unfortunately died the following day.
+On 7 June 2005, after match day 8, at full time of a 1–0 home victory over Liberty Professionals at the Ohene Djan Sports Stadium, he collapsed and was rushed to the Ridge Hospital, Accra after first aid treatment but he died the following day.
 He led them to 5 wins in 7 matches with Hearts at the apex of the league table.

 Personal life

 Ansah died on 8 June 2005, two days after his 52nd birthday and a month after Hearts' goalkeepers coach Salifu Ansah died.
 He was survived by a wife and four children.

 He was buried on 30 July 2005 at the Osu Cemetery, with the funeral taking place at the Ohene Djan Sports Stadium.
-Prior to the burial and pre-burial celebration, a farewell football gala was held in his honour on the morning of the funeral with the Accra Hearts of Oak Old Players Association (AHOOPA) and a group of foreign based footballers including Anthony Yeboah, Arthur Moses and Ablade Kumah taking part.
+Prior to the burial and pre-burial celebration, a farewell football gala was held in his honour on the morning of the funeral with the Accra Hearts of Oak Old Players Association (AHOOPA) and a group of foreign based footballers including Tony Yeboah, Arthur Moses and Ablade Kumah taking part.